KaiyangZhou/ssdg-benchmark/README.md

 ## How to run StyleMatch

 The script is provided in `ssdg-benchmark/scripts/StyleMatch/run_ssdg.sh`.
 You need to update the `DATA` variable that points to the directory where you put the datasets.
 There are three input arguments: `DATASET`, `NLAB` (total number of labels), and `CFG`.
-See the tables below regarding how to set these variables.
+See the tables below regarding how to set the values for these variables.

 | `Dataset` | `NLAB` |
 |---|---|